Iain Gobha na Hearadh

-Iain Gobha na Hearadh (1790-1852), known as John Morrison in English, was a Bard who composed Christian poetry in Scottish Gaelic.
+Iain Gobha na Hearadh (1796-1852), known as John Morison in English, was a Bard who composed Christian poetry in Scottish Gaelic.

 Gobha na Hearadh was born in Ròghadal on the Isle of Harris.
-One of his writings was the long poem 'An Nuadh Bhreith, no Gleachd an t-Seann Duine agus an Duin' Òig' ("The New Birth, or the Struggle between the Elderly and the Young.
+One of his writings was the long poem 'An Nuadh Bhreith, no Gleachd an t-Seann Duine agus an Duin' Òig' ("The New Birth, or the Struggle between the Old Man and the Young.